August 22, 2022

 We know that you didn’t go into dentistry to treat waterlines, but we did.
 It’s our goal to help you succeed in achieving compliance and patient health.

 Get started by taking advantage of these different offerings from ProEdge:

 - Productive, free consultations: We are passionate about sharing the knowledge we’ve acquired over the past two decades.
 Our Customer Success team is the real secret to our sauce.
-So, whether you use our blue check products or one from our competitors, we are more than happy to answer your questions and help you develop a protocol for you and your team.
+So, whether you use our blue check products or any other waterline product, we are more than happy to answer your questions and help you develop a protocol for you and your team.
 Skeptical?
 Try it out.
 Give us a call with any questions, silly or complex–we love talking waterlines.

-- Globally trusted blue check-approved products: When it comes to effectively maintaining waterlines, it’s critical that you use products that really work.
-We get this sounds like a “duh” statement, but you’d be surprised by how many “treatment” products are out there that simply are not effective when you look at the test results.
-That’s why we developed BluTab, our first antimicrobial tablet, which has since become one of the most effective treatment products on the market.
+- Globally trusted blue check approved products: When it comes to effectively maintaining waterlines, it’s critical that you use products that really work.
+We get this sounds like a “duh” statement, but you’d be surprised by how many products are less effective when you look at the test results.
+That’s why we developed BluTab, our first antimicrobial tablet, which has since become one of the most effective treatment products on the market with an efficacy rate of 88%.
 Or BluTube, our dual cartridge system you can count on.
-When everyone was touting the 1-year straw, we looked at the hard facts and realized that a single straw will only effectively treat your water for 5-7 months.
-A two-straw product isn’t revolutionary, but it’s effective.
+When we realizes that 1 year straws begin to lose strength around 7-9 months, we looked at the hard facts and realized that a two-straw product may not be revolutionary, but it’s effective.

 - Our experience at your fingertips: Over the years we have developed a robust library of everything waterlines.
 Whether you want to learn what you need to shock your lines, how to evaluate treatment products, how to test your water, or join a webinar that deep dives into the science behind dental unit waterlines, we’re here to help.